ncatlab/nlab-content/pages/423.md

 =--

-The following shows all the topologies on the 3-element set (up to permuation of elements)
+The following shows all the topologies on the 3-element set (up to permutation of elements)

 <img src="https://ncatlab.org/nlab/files/TopologiesOn3ElementSet.png" width="400">